shi-ang/SurvivalEVAL/README.md

 ## Brier Score (BS) and Integrated Brier Score (IBS)
 IBS measures both discrimination and calibration of survival prediction models across several time points.
-It is computed as the integration of the (single-time) Brier score across all time points and a smaller IBS value is preferred over the larger value.
+It is computed as the integration of the (single-time) Brier score across all the time points.
+A smaller IBS value is preferred over the larger value.
 The Brier score, at a specific time-point, is computed as the mean squared error between the observed event (binary indicator variable) and the predicted event probability at that time-point.
 It is meaningful in the sense that the square root of the Brier score is the distance between the observed and predicted event on the probability scale.
 This python implementation uses IPCW weighting to handle the censored instances.
 Please refer to [Assessment and Comparison of Prognostic Classification Schemes for Survival Data](https://pubmed.ncbi.nlm.nih.gov/10474158/) for the detail of IPCW weighting.